School of Rehabilitation Therapy members working to advance primary care

 In January, I will have been a faculty member in the School of Rehabilitation Therapy for two years.
 Some days it feels like I have been here for many years and other days it feels like I have just arrived.

 Two of the most rewarding parts of my transition to Queen’s have been building new collaborations and welcoming a stellar group of new students.
 In this blog post, I want to highlight an initiative that has involved both supporting student learning and conducting collaborative research.

-Over the past year, Catherine Donnelly and I have been hosting joint lab meetings.
+Over the past year, fellow faculty member, Dr. Catherine Donnelly and I have been hosting joint lab meetings.
 We chose to join forces based on a shared research objective focused on improving team-based primary care and the desire to provide a wider network of students who can support each other as they develop into primary care researchers.

 In May, we held a strategic planning retreat to set a direction for our lab.
 We shared personal research experiences, research goals, and values.
 We used these to inform the vision, mission, values, and research pillars for the lab as a whole.
 It was a really valuable process that helped us understand more about each other’s research, identify opportunities for supporting each other, and set the stage for collaborative projects.
 Below are the results of this retreat:

 Lab name: Advancing primary health care (PHC) research lab

 Mission: Discover and translate knowledge to improve PHC and develop leaders in PHC research